How Spring Reverb & Tremolo Works

 By Rob Robinette, edited 7/19/2017

 Have comments or corrections?
 Email rob at: robinette at comcast dot net

 WARNING: A tube amplifier chassis contains lethal high voltage even when unplugged--sometimes over 700 volts AC and 500 volts DC.
 If you have not been trained to work with high voltage then have an amp technician service your amp.
 Never touch the amplifier chassis with one hand while probing with the other hand because a lethal shock can run between your arms through your heart.
 Use just one hand when working on a powered amp.
 See more tube amplifier safety info here.

 Old school spring reverb literally uses the movement of springs to delay and replicate an audio signal.
-Reverb simulates the reflected sound from a room's interior.
+Reverb (short for reverberation) simulates the reflected sound from a room's interior.
 Spring reverb was invented by Hammond and first used in their organs to liven up the tone in acoustically flat church interiors.
 Fender licensed the reverb circuit from Hammond and Surf Guitar was born.

 In the AB763 schematic below the guitar audio signal is tapped off to the reverb circuit on the input side of the big 3.3 megaohm Reverb Mix resistor (at upper-center-left).
 The reverberated wet signal is injected on the other side of the Reverb Mix resistor.
 The 10pF capacitor in parallel with the Reverb Mix resistor is simply a bright cap.
 All of the Vibrato channel guitar dry signal must pass through the Reverb Mix resistor or its bright cap.

 AB763 Blackface Reverb Circuit